milaninayak123/devtinder/hw.md

 required , minLength,maxLength , trim , min , lowercase
 Improve the db schema , add timestamps , put all appropriate validations on each field in schema
 // create a validator that will limit the users to add a few skills

+validate data in signup api by creating helper functions create pw hash usinf bcrypt.hash save user with encrytpted pw compare pws and throw errors if email or pw invalid install cookie-parse just send a dummy cookie to user create get/profile api and check if you get the cookie back install jsonwebtoken in login api after email and pw validation , create a jwt token and send it to user -read the cookies inside your profile api and find the logged in user